moinwiki/moin/docs/user/rest.rst

           .. note::
              :name: note admonition

-             The :name: option provides a
+             The "name" option provides a
              target for `internal links`_.

      -    .. note::
              :name: note admonition

-             The :name: option provides a
+             The "name" option provides a
              target for `internal links`_.

    * - ::